felikschu/Contextual-Bandits/README.md

 (待补充)

-## Libraries
+## Libraries and datasets

 ### Python

-*   [BanditPy](https://github.com/flaviotruzzi/BanditPy) - A simple and easy-to-use library for bandit algorithms.
+*   [auction-gym]([https://github.com/flaviotruzzi/BanditPy](https://github.com/amzn/auction-gym)) - AuctionGym is a simulation environment that enables reproducible evaluation of bandit and reinforcement learning methods for online advertising auctions.
 *   [Vowpal Wabbit](https://github.com/VowpalWabbit/vowpal_wabbit) - A fast machine learning library with support for contextual bandits.

 ### Other Languages

 (待补充)

-## Datasets

-### Synthetic Datasets

-You can use libraries like scikit-learn to generate synthetic datasets for testing algorithms.

-### Real-world Datasets

-*   Yahoo!
-Webscope Datasets
-*   MovieLens Datasets

 ## Tutorials and Blogs